-I probably don’t even have to tell you that kids naturally blame themselves when their parents break up.
-That they will look to their own mistakes or shortcomings for clues to the tension.
-That they’ll worry that the loss of love between their parents means that their parents no longer love them.
+I probably don’t even have to tell you that kids naturally blame themselves when their parents break up; that they will look to their own mistakes or shortcomings for clues to the tension, or that they’ll worry that the loss of love between their parents means that their parents no longer love them.

-But what you maybe don’t realise is that, by obsessing over your kids during your divorce, even with the intention of showing them how much they are loved, you can do them – and yourself – just as much damage.
+But what you may not realise is that by obsessing over your kids during your divorce, even with the intention of showing them how much they are loved, you can do them – and yourself – just as much damage.